ivelinganev/currency-generator/README.md

+Hello, hope to discuss the code.
+Trying to put some comments but not too offensive.
+I have no expirience with CI/CD.
+I really hope that code to run without any problems.

+1. **Create scratch org**
+	- sfdx force:org:create -s -f config/project-scratch-def.json -a tradesRegistrator
+2. **Deploy and run unit tests **
+  - sfdx force:source:deploy -x manifest/package.xml -u /createdOrgUserName/ -l RunSpecifiedTests -r CurrencyController_Test
+4. **App Builder**
+  - Currency Registrator App have to be Activates!

+Best Regards,
+Ivo

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.